-In addition to AVH's financial assistance program, the Hospital also participates in the following statewide programs:
+In addition to AVH's financial assistance program, the Hospital also participates in the following statewide program:

 How to Apply for Financial Assistance

-Call AVH Customer Service at 603-326-5653 or 603-326-5660.
+Call AVH Customer Service at (603) 326-5628.
 A customer service representative will advise you and investigate other sources that might provide financial assistance.
 Complete a Financial Assistance Application.
 For a Financial Assistance Application, click here.

 Some of the required documents which need to be submitted with your application are:

-- Copies of your four most recent paycheck stubs or a statement from employer showing the gross income total for one month,
+- Copy of the four most revent consecutive paycheck stubs or a statement from employer showing the gross income total for one month,